open-power/skiboot/doc/xive.rst

   .. note:: Note about masking:

-	    If the prio is set to 0xff, this call will cause the interrupt to be masked.
+	    If the prio is set to 0xff, this call will cause the interrupt to be masked (*).
+This function will not clobber the source P/Q bits (**).
+	    It will however set the IVT/EAS "mask" bit if the prio passed is 0xff which means that interrupt events from the ESB will be discarded, potentially leaving the ESB in a stale state.
+Thus care must be taken by the caller to "cleanup" the ESB state appropriately before enabling an interrupt with this.

+	    (*) Escalation interrupts cannot be masked via this function

+	    (**) The exception to this rule is interrupt sources that have the OPAL_XIVE_IRQ_MASK_VIA_FW flag set.
+For such sources, the OS should make no assumption as to the state of the ESB and this function *will* perform all the necessary masking and unmasking.

-  .. note:: This function might clobber the source P/Q bits.
-An interrupt
+  .. note:: This call contains an implicit opal_xive_sync() of the interrupt
-	    masked this way will be in a state where the events will be lost while masked and not replayed while unmasked.
-Unkasking *will* clear the state of the source P/Q bits unconditionally.
+	    source (see OPAL_XIVE_SYNC below)

   It is recommended for an OS exploiting the XIVE directly to not use this function for temporary driver-initiated masking of interrupts